5/9 + 5/9 As A Fraction

 Simplifying Fractions: Reducing to Lowest Terms

 After adding fractions, it's often necessary to simplify the result to its lowest terms.
-This means reducing the fraction to its simplest form where the numerator and denominator have no common factors other than 1.
-For instance, 10/9 is already in its simplest form (as an improper fraction), but 1 1/9 is similarly simplified as a mixed number.
+Now, this means reducing the fraction to its simplest form where the numerator and denominator have no common factors other than 1.
+To give you an idea, 10/9 is already in its simplest form (as an improper fraction), but 1 1/9 is similarly simplified as a mixed number.

 To simplify a fraction, find the greatest common divisor (GCD) of the numerator and the denominator and divide both by the GCD.
-For example, let's simplify 6/12:
+Take this: let's simplify 6/12:

 1. Find the GCD of 6 and 12: The GCD is 6.